-Tuition Fee Loan (and Grant in Wales) is non-means tested, so whatever you Fee Charge is you can borrow that amount each academic year (if you have previously studied this may affect your entitlement).
+Tuition Fee Loans are non-means tested and you can borrow upto the maximum amount to cover your fee charge each academic year (if you have previously studied this may affect your entitlement).

-Your maintenance loan is based on household income.
+Some maintenance funding is based on the level of household income.
 This can be:

-The amount of maintenance loan (and grant in Wales) you receive will also depend upon where you live during your studies, i.e. whether you live away from home or with your parents.
+The amount of maintenance support you receive will also depend upon where you live during your studies, i.e. whether you live away from home or with your parents.

 You will need to apply for your funding before stating your course, the earlier the better, and you will have to reapply for funding every academic year.

 All eligible part time students will be able to apply for a non means tested Tuition Fee Loan

 Students from England may receive up to £6,750

 Additional Support for Living Costs for Students Living in Wales

 Eligible part time students living in Wales and commencing a course after 1 September 2018 will be eligible to apply for support for living costs via a Welsh Government Learning Grant and a Maintenance Loan.
 The level is based on the £1,000 minimum grant available to full-time students, so a part-time student studying at 50% of full-time hours would receive a minimum grant of £500.
 The level of further grants and loans are dependent on the number of hours (i.e. the intensity) of study and household income.
 The maximum amount of combined loan and grant available to a student studying 75% intensity is £4,987.50.

 The application process for the 2018/19 Academic Year will usually open in Summer 2018.